 Celebrate with CWRU

-Check back later for information on CWRU's next Lunar New Year celebration in early 2019!
+Check back for information about CWRU's 2020 Lunar New Year event!

 - The new year is determined by the lunar calendar and the holiday lasts 15 days.

 - The Lunar New Year is a time of beliefs.
 Those who celebrate don’t take out the trash or clean on the first day, as doing so is said to wash away your luck and prosperity.
 The second day, considered the beginning of the year, is spent with family.
 The third day is seen as a day prone to arguments, so visiting family and friends is avoided!

 - Legend says that “Nian,” a half-dragon, half-lion monster, comes out of hiding and attacks people (especially children) during the Lunar New Year.
 Fireworks are used to scare him away!